Fever of Unknown Origin (FUO)

 Infections are the most common cause of FUO.
 In patients with HIV infection, opportunistic infections (eg, tuberculosis; infection by atypical mycobacteria, disseminated fungi, or cytomegalovirus) should be sought.

-Important miscellaneous causes include drug reactions, deep venous thrombosis, recurrent pulmonary emboli, sarcoidosis, inflammatory bowel disease, and factitious fever.
+Important miscellaneous causes include drug reactions, deep venous thrombosis, recurrent pulmonary emboli, thyroiditis, sarcoidosis, inflammatory bowel disease, and factitious fever.

 No cause of FUO is identified in about 10% of adults.